Bismuthyl (ion)

-Bismuthyl is an inorganic oxygen-containing singly charged ion with the chemical formula BiO^{+}, and is an oxycation of bismuth in the +3 oxidation state.
-Most often it is formed during the hydrolysis of trivalent bismuth salts, primarily nitrate, chloride and other halides.
-In chemical compounds, bismuthyl plays the role of a monovalent cation.

-In inorganic chemistry bismuthyl has been used to describe compounds such as BiOCl which were assumed to contain the diatomic bismuthyl, BiO^{+}, cation, that was also presumed to exist in aqueous solution.
+Bismuthyl is an inorganic oxygen-containing singly charged ion with the chemical formula BiO^{+}.
+In inorganic chemistry bismuthyl has been used to describe compounds such as BiOCl which were assumed to contain the bismuthyl cation, and it was also presumed to exist in aqueous solution.
 This diatomic ion is not now believed to exist.
 Unlike other inorganic radicals such as hydroxyl, carbonyl, chromyl, uranyl or vanadyl, according to the current IUPAC rules, the name bismuthyl for BiO^{+} is not recommended, since individual molecules of these groups are not identifiable but atomic layers of Bi and O. Their presence in compounds preferably should be referred to as oxides.
-However, the latter position remains controversial.
-For example, to this day the Russian school of inorganic chemistry still operates with bismuthyl and stibil (antimonyl) cations as actually existing radicals.

 In the history of chemistry

 Until the last quarter of the 20th century, the real existence of the bismuthyl ion was not in doubt; it was fully present in all reference books and manuals on inorganic chemistry, including German and English ones.
 The most famous compound of this class was considered bismuthyl chloride, the chemical properties of which were studied in detail and were considered titular for all other bismuth compounds.
-In addition, the compound with the calculation formula BiOCl exists in nature in the form of bismoclitea, one of the secondary metamorphosed minerals from the class of halides.
+In addition, the compound with the calculation formula BiOCl exists in nature in the form of bismoclite, one of the secondary metamorphosed minerals from the class of halides.

-In the fundamental three-volume book “Modern Inorganic Chemistry” by Nobel laureate Frank Cotton and Geoffrey Wilkinson, summarizing the latest achievements of science in the first half of the 20th century, the real existence of the bismuthyl cation is not only not questioned, but is not even discussed in any detail.
-This inorganic radical is mentioned without further explanation and is by default considered a legacy of the fundamental corpus of inorganic chemistry of the 19th century.
-First of all, the authors note that of the entire group of pnictogens, only bismuth has a truly extensive and detailed cation chemistry.
-According to the authors, aqueous solutions of bismuth salts contain well-defined hydrated cations.
-Moreover, bismuthyl in the newest version at that time also acquires quasi-polymeric properties, connecting into chains or hexagons.
-For example, in neutral perchlorate solutions the main ions are [Bi_{6}O_{6}]^{6+} or its hydrated form [Bi_{6}(OH)_{12}]^{6+}, and at higher pH values [Bi_{6}O_{6}(OH)_{3}]^{3+} are formed.